-It is important to know these different definitions so you can always ensure that you have a qualifying service facility for a planned field of membership expansion, whether it is the addition of a new select group or an underserved area.
+It is important to know and understand these different definitions so you can always ensure that you have a qualifying service facility for a planned field of membership expansion, whether it is the addition of a new select group or an underserved area.
 Below is a comprehensive list of the different definitions of a qualifying service facility:

 Adding Select Groups

-For underserved areas, the definition of “service facility” is more limited and allows fewer kinds of facilities to qualify as a service facility as contemplated by the Chartering Manual.
+For underserved areas, the definition of a “service facility” is more limited and allows fewer kinds of facilities to qualify as a service facility as contemplated by the Chartering Manual.
 More specifically, for underserved areas, a service facility includes credit union-owned electronic facilities that take deposits, accept loan applications, or disburse loans.
-Credit union branches, video-teller machines, shared branches, mobile branches, and offices operated on a regularly scheduled weekly basis also meet the criteria for a service facility in an underserved area.
-However, unlike a qualifying service facility for the addition of a select group, an interest in a shared branching network and ATMs do not meet the criteria for a service facility in an underserved area.
+Credit union branches, video-teller machines, shared branches, mobile branches, and offices operated on a regularly scheduled weekly basis also meet the criteria for a service facility in an underserved area. *However, unlike a qualifying service facility for the addition of a select group, an interest in a shared branching network and ATMs do not meet the criteria for a service facility in an underserved area.
 Again, a website also does not qualify as a service facility.